-As the City of Light and a symbol of romance, Paris owes much of its global renown to the prestigious Louvre neighborhood.
-Every trip to Paris should include an obligatory visit to this area for its cultural wealth is vast.
+As the City of Light and a symbol of romance, Paris owes much of its global fame to the prestigious Louvre neighborhood.
+Every trip to Paris should include an obligatory visit to this area thanks to its rich cultural history.

 The Place de la Concorde

 This is one of Paris’ most famous squares due to its location at the bottom of the world’s most beautiful avenue, the Champs-Elysées, but also because it’s the largest square in the capital, spanning 8.64 hectares.
 It is distinguished by the Luxor Obelisk (over 3000 years old), which was gifted in 1836 to thank the Frenchman Champollion who was the first man to successfully translate hieroglyphics.
 This monument, which is 23 meters tall and weighs 222 tons, sits on a 240-ton pedestal with a 3.5m pyramid at the top, made from bronze and sheets of gold.
 Completed in 1772, the Place de la Concorde was first used as a site for executions during the French Revolution where King Louis XVI and Queen Marie-Antoinette were guillotined.
 It was between 1836 and 1846 that the architect Jacques-Ignace Hittorf fashioned the square into what it is today.

 A true symbol of French charm and custom, the Tuileries Garden attracts Parisians and tourists alike every year with its paths and glorious fountains.
 It is situated between the Louvre palace and the Place de la Concorde and stretches across over 25 hectares.
 It was Catherine de’Médici who was behind this extraordinary garden after the construction of the Tuileries Palace in the 16th Century.
 The garden has a very simple linear layout with six paths along and eight across, surrounded by rectangular flowerbeds where you’ll find a wide array of different plants.